patrickburke66/DataViz_Final_Project/classmate_projects.md

 ## March 30

 Today I talked with James about his tennis dataset and his plans for his project.
 James has a super cool data set with different ways to code each unique outcome in a tennis match.
 He plans on finding ways to use this to see which players use certain strategies.
 I found this super interesting partially because I love tennis.
 I think he has a good plan moving forward.
 We also discussed some problems he ran into trying to tidy the data and remove some values. from the data set.

+## April 4

+I talked with Clara about her brewery project.
+She has an extremely well working shiny app that is very aesthetically pleasing.
+She has nice interactive maps as well as multiple tabs showing different graphs and ideas for her graphs.
+I found some inspiration in hers, as I liked the way she wrote a nice intro on one of her sidebars.
+We also discussed possibly bringing in a different dataset to try and make one of her tabs a little but more entertaining/interactive.